-We defer the study of the critical case to a forthcoming paper that tackles the case of uniform trees ($\nu$ is geometric) with the help of tools from analytic combinatorics, in particular the enumeration of planar maps.
-Perhaps surprisingly we will show in that there is a family of scaling limits for the critical parking depending on the tail distribution of $\mu$.
-Those scaling limits are intimately connected to random growth-fragmentation processes introduced by Bertoin and which appear in the study of random planar maps \cite{BCK18}.
+In a recent preprint \cite{CC20}, the uniform parking on a uniform Cayley tree (corresponding to $\mu$ and $\nu$ following a Poisson distribution) has been coupled with a variation of the Erd\"os--R\'enyi random graph.
+This enables the authors to study the number and sizes of the components in the critical window, but not their geometry.
+We believe that the scaling limits of these components should be intimately connected to random growth-fragmentation processes introduced by Bertoin, which appear in the study of random planar maps \cite{BCK18}.
 The parking process on trees is also related to the Derrida-Retaux model on supercritical Galton--Watson trees recently tackled in \cite{HMP19} and more generally to recursive $(\min,+)$ distributional equations, see \cite{AB05}.

-Contrary to \cite{LaP16,CG19,GP19} which ultimately rely on some explicit computation, our method of proof in this paper is general and purely probabilist. {It relies on classical tools in percolation theory such as differential (in)equalities obtained through increasing couplings combined with the use of many-to-one lemmas and spinal decompositions of random trees (see Eq.~\eqref{eq:spinal}).}
+Contrary to \cite{LaP16,CG19,GP19} which ultimately rely on some explicit computation, our method of proof in this paper is general and purely probabilistic. {It relies on classical tools in percolation theory such as differential (in)equalities obtained through increasing couplings combined with the use of many-to-one lemmas and spinal decompositions of random trees (see Eq.~\eqref{eq:spinal}).}